 2. Pacific Rim

 Guillermo del Toro is a director with both vision and a flair for visuals.
 This year he brought us to a world where the natural response to an incursion by giant monsters is to build giant robots with which to punch them in the face.
 No, seriously, that’s pretty much the entire movie.
 Giant robots punching giant monsters in the face.
 It’s exactly as stupid and exactly as awesome as it sounds.

-It’s not a smart film, there’s little in the way of a message or allegory to the film, it simply exists to be fun.
+There’s little in the way of a message or allegory to the film, it simply exists to be fun.
 Remember that?
 Having fun at the movies?
 Pacific Rim is the most fun I had at the movies all year.

 1. The Wolf of Wall Street

 So here we are: the best film of the year.
 I took a break in December so I didn’t actually get a chance to write my review of The Wolf of Wall Street so here is the shortest version I can think of of that review.